- Be able to explain the purpose and importance of fitness assessments for fitness professionals.

 - Active proliferative retinopathy

 Client’s with these issues can begin a program once they have consulted with their medical professional and trainers have received written consent or guidelines to follow.

 - Musculoskeletal limitations

 These assessments are designed for the collection of measurable data.
 They will have one distinct answer and aren’t subject to opinion or observer variance.

-These assessments will provide info used for programming, motivation, and client success.
+These assessments will provide information for programming, motivation, and client success.

 For object assessments, some considerations to be had would be things like:

-- when you weigh clients, try to do it at the same time each day.
+- When you weigh clients, try to do it simultaneously each day.

 - Take the caliper and circumference measures on the same side of the body every time you do them.